waqas-nr/waqas-nr/README.md

 ### 🚀 About Me

-I'm a Senior Frontend Engineer with **10+ years** of total experience – the last **6 focused exclusively on React.js and Next.js**.
+I'm an AI-Powered Frontend Engineer with **10+ years** of total experience – the last **6 focused exclusively on React.js and Next.js**.
 I build scalable, high-performance web applications from scratch and bridge the gap between frontend and backend with Ruby on Rails & Node.js.

 Currently integrating **AI-assisted development** (Claude Code) to accelerate delivery.
 Reliable, remote-friendly, and client-focused.